-Mayor Pugh has stated her continued commitment to anchor institutions in the Transition Report.
+Baltimore City Mayor Catherine Pugh has stated her continued commitment to anchor institutions, as detailed in the following:

 On June 25, 2014, the University of Baltimore joined seven other Baltimore institutions and former Mayor Stephanie Rawlings-Blake to sign a pledge to work in partnership to help Baltimore’s communities grow.
 The Baltimore City Anchor Plan focuses on innovative initiatives in four priority areas: public safety, local hiring, local purchasing and quality of life.